Best Practice

 Ensuring consistency in data collection

-If researcher triangulation is applied at the data collection stage, maintaining consistency becomes vital.
+If researcher triangulation is applied at the data collection stage, maintaining consistency becomes important to ensure credibility throughout the rest of the process.
 Different researchers might have varying techniques or styles of interviewing, observing, or interacting with participants.
 These differences, if not managed, can introduce inconsistencies in the data, which could affect the study's rigor.

 Maintaining coherence of the research narrative